Enrich optometry’s future: Support ‘Opportunities’ grants

 ”Through the AOA’s hard, introspective look at diversity and inclusion within our profession this past year, it’s clear that more can and should be done to ensure optometry is more inclusive into the future,” says AOA President William T. Reynolds, O.D.
 “Time again, our task force heard how cost can be a barrier for under-represented minority groups seeking optometry school and it’s our hope these Opportunities grants can remove that impediment and have an enduring impact on this and future generations of optometry.”

-Thirty grants of $500 apiece will be awarded to students meeting the eligibility and application criteria, as well as an essay requirement, subsequently reviewed by a selection committee.
+Multiple grants of $1,500 each will be awarded to students meeting the eligibility and application criteria, as well as an essay requirement, subsequently reviewed by a selection committee.
 Grant funding is intended to offset fees associated with the Optometry Admission Test, school applications, professional attire or travel-related expenses associated with interviews.

 “We have made a commitment to pave a path toward a broader and more diverse profession,” says Alex Bennett, AOSA president.
 “In doing so, these grants will encourage undergraduates from under-represented populations to join the family of optometry and expand access to primary eye care across the nation.”

 Through the work of the AOA’s Diversity and Inclusion Task Force and the AOSA Diversity Project Team, optometry’s advocates are listening closely to colleagues nationwide to ensure optometry leads in engaging and encouraging a diverse, equitable profession.
 Opportunities in Optometry grants are an integral part of the sustained commitment necessary to affect change, and members’ and organizations’ support in this mission is welcomed.